sakuli/sakuli.github.io/content/docs/100_writing-tests/100_native-testing/100_screenshot-based.md

 But, it is also possible to create new regions by specifying `left`, `top`, `width` and `height` parameters.

 The following example represents a test which drags a source element to a target region.
 In this demo scenario, both source and target are both located on screen via template image.
+To reproduce this scenario, you need to capture screenshots for the two different boxes.
+This demo only works in Chrome, as Firefox does not even manually support this shown drag&drop on codepen.io.

 {{< highlight typescript "linenos=table" >}}
 (async () => {